SolarArbiter/SolarArbiter.github.io/datapolicies.md

 Stakeholders have questioned the ability for framework operators to access user-contributed data.
-Accessing user-contributed data requires super user access on the servers.
+Accessing user-contributed data requires highly-restricted super user access on the servers.
 This access is restricted to the smallest number of people possible.
-The DUA expressly forbids the framework operators from analyzing or examining user-contributed data except when required to solve issues.
-Stakeholders have also questions the ability for framework operators to deanonymize data contributed to forecast trials.
+The DUA expressly forbids the framework operators from analyzing or examining user-contributed data except when required to solve service issues.

+Stakeholders have also questioned the ability for framework operators to deanonymize data contributed to anonymous forecast trials.
 With some study of IP logs the framework operator could potentially determine who contributed what data.
 This too would require highly-restricted super user access on the servers.
 Data contributors that want to prevent this possibility can use a VPN.